techtabor/techtabor-sphinx/index.rst

 ..
-PKP Lego Robot documentation master file, created by sphinx-quickstart on Tue Jun  3 22:48:32 2014.
+Techtabor documentation master file, created by sphinx-quickstart on Tue Jun  3 22:48:32 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.